 If you accidentally enter a wrong number, tap Backspace to erase the number one digit at a time.

-Enter a phone number and tap Add to Contacts to add the phone number to an existing contact's information or to create a new contact.
+Enter a phone number and tap Add Number to add the phone number to an existing contact's information or to create a new contact.

 Once you've entered a phone number, tap the Call button to place the call.